argonne-lcf/theta_conda_channel/README.md

 ## Building a Python environment on Theta

 Simply run the script `conda_build_theta.sh <path/where/you/want/conda/installed>` and it will build an environment for machinne learning codes including a working version of Horovod and mpi4py.
+The target directory should not already exist; the Miniconda installer will fail even if the pre-existing target directory is empty.
 Activate the environment simply with `export PATH=<path/where/you/want/conda/installed>:$PATH`